-Ziqin asked Zigong: “When the Master arrives in another state, he always manages to find out about how it is governed.
-Does he have to ask for this information or do people give him it of their own accord?”
+Ziqin asked Zigong: “When the Master arrives in another state and needs to find out about the affairs of its government, does he have to ask for this information or do people give him it of their own accord?”
 Zigong replied: “The Master obtains it by being warm, kind, courteous, unassuming, and deferential.
-He has a quite a unique way of seeking out information, hasn’t he?”
+He has a very different way of seeking out information than other people, hasn’t he?”

 Chen Gang asked Confucius’s son Boyu: “Has your father given you any special teaching?”
 Boyu replied: “No, he hasn’t.
 Once, when he was standing on his own and I was hurrying across the courtyard, he asked me: ‘Have you studied the Book of Songs?’
 I replied: ‘Not yet.’
 He said: ‘If you don’t study the Book of Songs, you won’t be able to speak.’
 I retired and studied the Book of Songs.
 On another day, when he was again standing on his own and I was hurrying across the courtyard, he asked me: ‘Have you studied the rites?’
 I replied: ‘Not yet.’
 He said: ‘If you don’t study the rites, you won’t be able to take your place in society.’
 I retired and studied the rites.
 These are the two lessons I received from him.”
 Chen Gang left delighted and said: “I asked one thing and learned three.
 I learned about the Book of Songs, I learned about the rites, and I learned how a leader keeps his distance from his son.”